dsccommunity/DscWorkshop/Exercises/Task2/StretchGoal.md

     )
     ```

-2. So let's add the configuration data so the 'Disks' resource knows what to do.
+1. So let's add the configuration data so the 'Disks' resource knows what to do.
 Please add the following section to the file server role:

     ```yaml
     Disks:
-      DiskLayout:
+      Disks:
         - DiskId: 0
           DiskIdType: Number
           DriveLetter: C